serverless/dashboard/docs/product/upgrade-guide.md

 the release of the new Serverless Console.

 ## Action items before October 25th at 10AM PDT:
 - You MUST remove `console: true` from all `serverless.yml` files.
-To continue to monitor your services with Serverless Console, do not redeploy this change until after October 25th.
-After October 25th, deployments with `console: true` will fail.
+Deployments after October 25th at 10AM will fail if `console: true` is present in the `serverless.yml`.
+You can continue to deploy with `console: true` until then.
+You can also continue to use Serverless Console without change until then.

 - If you don’t also use Serverless Dashboard, then you SHOULD remove `org: <org>` from all `severless.yml` files.
 - Join the [Console community channel in Slack](https://serverless-contrib.slack.com/archives/C037D989FB5)